elastic/helm-charts/BREAKING_CHANGES.md

-Helm 3 is automatically adding some new annotations (`meta.helm.sh/release-name` and `meta.helm.sh/release-namespace`) and labels (`app.kubernetes.io/managed-by`) to the charts resources during upgrade, however for some reason it seems to not add sometimes and fails with the following error:
+Helm 3 is automatically adding some new annotations (`meta.helm.sh/release-name` and `meta.helm.sh/release-namespace`) and labels (`app.kubernetes.io/managed-by`) to the charts resources during upgrade.
+However it sometimes fail to add the annotations with the below error: add sometimes and fails with the following error:

 ```